goodsw4all/to-be-rustacean/README.md

 ### Good reasons for C Programmers

 - one-stop package & build system
-- test built-in support
+- test built-in support, easy TDD
 - memory safe coding
 - compiler driven development
 - dev community
 - documentations
 - modern programming concepts
 - wide range from embedded to web
-- easy TDD

 ### Basic concepts
+- statements and expressions
+  - statements
+    - serve mostly to contain and explicitly sequence expression evaluation : does not return, followed by `;`
+      - declaration statements
+      - expression statements
+  - expressions
+    - it always produces a value, and it may have effects : returns a value
+    - evaluates to a value, and has effects during evaluation

-- Ownership
+- ownership
   -  the main purpose of ownership is to manage heap data
   -  rules
     - Each value in Rust has an owner.